 Flowchart Guide to Working in Europe

-Post Brexit deal, gigging in Europe sees the need for an increasing portfolio of documents to ensure trouble-free passage, to, from and through the 27 member states of the EU.
+Post Brexit deal, touring and gigging in Europe sees the need for an increasing portfolio of documents to ensure trouble-free passage, to, from and through the 27 member states of the EU.

-To help MU members with the increased administration, we have compiled an interactive flowchart for musicians travelling to the EU – either solo or in groups – to assist in making sure you have the correct documentation prior to setting off.
+To help musicians with the increased administration, we have compiled an interactive flowchart for musicians travelling to the EU – either solo or in groups – to assist in making sure you have the correct documentation prior to setting off.
 The flowchart guide contains links to useful online resources.

 Update June 2021

 The MU has revised its Flowchart for musicians visiting the EU, as the UK government has confirmed that portable musical instruments - provided they are accompanied - can be taken into the EU without the need for a ATA Carnet, either as a foot passenger on public transport or in a vehicle.
+How this will work when crossing borders in the EU is yet to be determined.
 A question mark remains as to whether this applies to equipment and the MU is pushing the government hard for clarification on this issue.

 It is absolutely vital to be as well prepared as possible.